• Home

 Teriyaki Chicken and Vegetables

-WOW!
-Where do we even begin?
-Half the carbs, half the fat, 1,000mg less sodium and so much more flavorful, colorful, and delicious!
+This homemade version has half the carbs, half the fat, 1,000mg less sodium, and is much more flavorful, colorful, and delicious!

 Have we convinced you to give takeout at home a try?